sraj0501/dev_utils/README.md

 Features:

 * Handle Environment Variables.

   * Centrally Create Environment Variables.
   * Sync with server everytime an env is created.
   * Allow selective sharing of envs based on access.
   * Encrypted storage.
   * Secure method of envoking the envs from the servers.
   * Keep a hostory of environments.
-  * Deploy emvs automatically based on the code version.
+  * Deploy envs automatically based on the code version.

-* Sync Files Automatically with the server at certain intervals.

-  * Allow for Bi-directional sync.
-  * Selective Sync.
-  * Watch folder for changes.
-  * Encrypted data transfer.
-  * Async or synchronous syncing of files.
+##

 ## Badges